 Social Security is one of the most valuable retirement assets available to today’s retirees.
 Advance planning is essential, and the decisions you make now can have a tremendous impact on the total amount of benefits you and your spouse receive over your lifetime.
-This educational workshop will provide you with the fundamental knowledge needed to help you understand the system, coordinate spousal and survivor benefits, minimize taxes, and maximize your personal benefits.
+This adult financial education workshop will provide you with the fundamental knowledge needed to help you understand the system, coordinate spousal and survivor benefits, minimize taxes, and maximize your personal benefits.

 Whether you´re single, married, divorced, or widowed, there may be ways to maximize the lifetime Social Security benefits you receive.
 In order to do so, it´s important that you have a strong understanding of the following issues: